nickydraz/Mobile_App_Project_4/README.md

 - Multiple types of enemies
   - Stage 2: Enemies move randomly and enemies fire back at the player avatar
     - The enemies fire at the player, but the math is wrong somewhere, so their aim is sometimes off.
 Once this is fixed, this step will be complete.
-- Multiple Stages
-  - Stage 1: Player has X time to kill enemies on the screen.
-Must kill at least 10 to continue to stage 2
-  - Stage 2: Player must kill all enemies on the screen without dying
 - Game Over Stage: display stats and player score
 - Notes:
   - You may use any sounds of your choice, Required sound actions: